 - You may have used drugs or alcohol to cope with chronic or acute pain, which in turn can take a toll on your body.
 When you are no longer depending on drugs to relieve pain, incorporating massage therapy into your treatment plan can help to naturally relieve your physical pain.
 Massage therapy is the manipulation of the joints and muscles with the hands to relieve physical pain throughout the body.
 Valentine’s Day is the perfect opportunity to relax and take some time to tend to your body.

 - Yoga is a practice that works on your spiritual, physical and mental discipline through meditation.
 Yoga is often used in treatment to target areas of your brain once affected by drugs and to help reduce your cravings.
 Valentine’s Day may trigger past memories or create a feeling of loneliness that may cause you to crave substances again.
 Spending a couple of hours practicing yoga techniques can help you calm your mind and body on a day that may feel stressful.

 - Acupuncture is the technique of placing fine, sterilized needles into specific points of the body to relieve pain and tension.
-This holistic technique also helps suppress your cravings, while relieving physical stress from your body.
+This holistic technique performed by a professional also helps suppress your cravings, while relieving physical stress from your body.
 Research has shown that acupuncture releases endorphins in the body which act as a natural painkiller.